Compared: Deer Rifles in the Field

 When actually hunting we relied on the hammer's safety notch, leaving the hammer block safety in the "fire" position.
 The hammer can be cocked in utter silence, an advantage over all of the bolt action rifles.

 I have never had a rust problem with a blued rifle, even hunting in rainy Western Oregon.
-But there is no doubt that when the weather turned inclement the 336SS, along with the stainless Ruger K1-A, were our hands down favorite choices.
+However, there is no doubt that when the weather turned inclement the 336SS, along with the stainless Ruger K1-A, were our hands down favorite choices.

 Hunt for a while with a Marlin 336 and it is easy to understand why this has been such a popular deer rifle for so long.
 The full length magazine tube under the barrel adds weight where it counts the most, improving accuracy when shooting from a stand or over shooting sticks and smoothing the swing on running game.
 It does everything well, and the stainless steel version is extremely rust resistant, giving it a slight advantage over blued steel lever actions.
 Marlin 336A/336C Final scores: A- (Excellent); Marlin 336SS Final score: A (Excellent).